MinchinWeb/blog.minchin.ca/content/20200816-economics-of-land-redevelopment.md

 date: 2020-08-16
 Modified: 2020-11-21 16:18
 Author: Wm.
 Minchin
-Tags: covid, housing, city planning, redevelopment
+Tags: Covid, Housing, City Planning, Redevelopment
 Category: Covid

 I've been house hunting for a while, seeing if I can mind a bigger place at an